 “We didn’t make a lamp, we made a ceiling”.
 Miguel Arruda introduces his work with Slamp with these words.
 The modular system started from the symbology he applied to a sculpture in 1980; Slamp’s R&D team transformed it, creating folded and jointed, meter-long hexagonal sections to be infinitely combined, filling a space with floating landscapes.
 Nuvem is a “ceiling”, illuminated by bidirectional spotlights (GU10).
+Both modules and spots are available in white or velvet, and can be used in a monochromatic structure, or combined to create more dramatic installations.

 The meter-long hexagonal elements are easily connected by hand using a series of interlocking tabs that allow for limitless omnidirectional installation.
 The modules facilitate the adaptable and mutable personalization of private and contract spaces, adding a strong artistic note to each.